 Frog tape pulling paint off

-We used gorilla tape when painting around door frames and the ceiling and it pulled the paint off when we removed the Frog tape.
+We used Frog tape when painting around door frames and the ceiling, and it pulled the paint off when we removed the tape.

 The Kitchen.

 The kickboards fell down under the kitchen cabinets.
-They were just leant on, not fixed in at all.
+They were just leaning on, not fixed at all.

 The garden.